javebratt/egghead-task-manager/README.md

 - Storage Security Rules: Only authenticated users can upload/view files.
 - Storage Security Rules: Only allow specific types of files.
 - Storage Security Rules: Only allow files below a certain size.

-### Cloud Functions

-- Short intro to Firebase Cloud Functions, what they are and what they're used for.
-- Firestore Triggers: Listening to new documents and updating them.